mjambon/blog/src/gallery/all/index.md

   <figcaption>

 <div class="main_caption">
-  Jenny was a friend of conifers, 2022
+  Jenny Was A Friend Of Conifers, 2022
   <a href="#img-20220401-1"
      title="Direct link to artwork"
      class="hash_link">#</a></div>